 Prevalence & surveillance

-Since 2002, chronic wasting disease (CWD) prevalence within our western monitoring area has shown an overall increasing trend in all sex and age classes.
+CWD prevalence has also changed over time.
+Since 2002, CWD prevalence within our western monitoring area has shown an overall increasing trend in all sex and age classes.
 During the past 12 years, the trend in prevalence in adult males has risen from 8-10 percent to nearly 25 percent, and in adult females from about 3-4 percent to more than 10 percent.
 During that same time, the prevalence trend in yearling males has increased from about 2 percent to about 7 percent and in yearling females from roughly 2 percent to about 6 percent.